mich1803/mich1803/README.md

 🪐 I'm deeply fascinated by the potential of technology and science, and I enjoy exploring innovative projects that expand my horizons.

-🎨 Committed to making meaningful contributions to every task undertaken, I utilize my graphic design skills to infuse creativity.
+🎨 Committed to making meaningful contributions to every task undertaken, I utilize my graphic design skills to add a creative flair too.

 ⛹️ Beyond academic endeavors, I find enjoyment in listening to music and playing basketball.